Home / Blogs & Insights / Netherlands Gaming License: Compliance Guide

 • Non-compliant advertising practices

-• Failure to update policies following regulatory changes
+• Failure to update internal policies after regulatory changes

 Netherlands Gambling Compliance Checklist